-Currently, the site focuses on Objective-C and iOS, but I plan to cover more topics soon, like Swift, Rust, C++, macOS, Xcode, and Visual Studio Code.
+Currently, the site focuses on Objective-C, Rust, and iOS, but I plan to cover more topics soon, like Swift, C++, macOS, Xcode, and Visual Studio Code.
 Also, expect to hear some fun anecdotes as I recall experiences from my career in software development.

 But this isn't just about code—it's about the passion for exploring the ins and outs of how things work.
-From debugging to discovering new tricks, I'm excited to share my experiences with you.
+From debugging to discovering new tips and tricks, I'm excited to share my experiences with you.
 And as a work in progress, I'm always open to your feedback and ideas for future posts.
 So be sure to check out my contact information on the About page and drop me a line.